Orville E. Babcock: New York Customs House (1872)

 In 1872, Babcock and Horace Porter, Grant's other military private secretary, were alleged to have taken payoffs from George K. Leet, a member of Grant's staff during the war.
-Leet had moved to New York City, where he worked under successive Collectors of the Port of New York Moses H. Grinnell and Thomas Murphy as the operator of scheme that enabled the New York Customs House to charge exorbitant fees for storing goods in private warehouses until the receivers took possession.
+Leet had moved to New York City, where he worked under successive Collectors of the Port of New York Moses H. Grinnell and Thomas Murphy as the operator of a scheme that enabled the New York Customs House to charge exorbitant fees for storing goods in private warehouses until the receivers took possession.
 Congress investigated, and Grant requested Murphy's resignation and Leet's firing.
 Murphy's replacement, Chester A. Arthur, implemented reforms directed by Secretary of Treasury George S. Boutwell, including stricter record-keeping and an end to private storage.

 Whiskey Ring (1875–1876)

 Dating back to the Presidency of Abraham Lincoln it was common for distillers and corrupt Internal Revenue agents to make false whiskey production reports and pocket unpaid tax revenue.
 However, during the early 1870s, the corruption became more organized by distillers, who used the illegally obtained money for bribery and illegal election financing, to the point where every agent in St. Louis was involved in corruption.
 This organized network, known as the Whiskey Ring, extended nationally and involved "the printing, selling, and approving of forged federal revenue stamps on bottled whiskey."

 In June 1874, President Grant appointed Benjamin Bristow as Secretary of Treasury, with the authority to investigate the Whiskey Ring and prosecute wrongdoers.
 Bristow, a Kentuckian, and Union Army veteran was known for his honesty and integrity and had served as the nation's first Solicitor General, also appointed by Grant.
 Bristow immediately discovered whiskey tax evasion among distillers and corrupt officials in the Treasury Department and the Internal Revenue Bureau.
 Bristow and Bluford Wilson, the Treasury Solicitor obtained Grant's permission to use secret agents appointed from outside the Treasury Department; as a result of the evidence they obtained, on May 10, 1875, Treasury Department agents raided and shut down corrupt distilleries in St. Louis, Chicago, and Milwaukee, seizing company financial records and other files.

 Bristow then prosecuted the offenders by working with Grant's newly appointed Attorney General, Edwards Pierrepont, a popular New York reformer who had been involved in shutting down New York City's corrupt Tweed Ring.
 Information was soon discovered that Babcock was informing ring leader John McDonald in St. Louis of inspections by Bristow's agents, giving them time to hide incriminating evidence before agents arrived.
 Bristow believed Babcock received cash in exchange for this information, in one instance two five-hundred-dollar bills hidden inside a cigar box.
 McDonald was indicted in June when Bristow obtained indictments against 350 distillers and government officials.